Our Blog

 Posted on in Meet the team

-Meet Henny Swan, one third of our trio that makes the TetraLogical directors, and accessible user experience and design lead.
+Meet Henny Swan, one of the four TetraLogical directors, and our consultancy and accessible user experience and design lead.

 Meet the team: Ela Gorla